-Economic uncertainty, changes in consumer behaviour, and the need to continue to adapt to new ways of working and delivering products and services will keep carriers challenged throughout 2021 and beyond.
-Companies that can undertake faster decision making and continue to implement digital solutions will be positioned for success through the transformation of their internal operations and how they serve customers.
+Technological change, economic uncertainty, and changes in consumer behaviour and demands are resulting in the need for ICT companies to continually adopt new ways of working and delivering new products and services.
+Those companies that can effectively leverage new technologies to facilitate faster decision making and implement new digital solutions are positioned for success.
+In the face of these ongoing changes, incumbent firms within the industry will need to continue to transform their internal operations and how they serve customers.